discountdeadcats/Ralph-assistant/README.md

 # Ralph-assistant
 This is my Robtic ALl Purpose Helper.
-A ai
+An AI anthropic Alexa like device